 Patrol ship K4 landed a ways down the beach, the ship’s ramp lowered to disperse two tired officers.

 “Are you the crew of Sylvester?
 We’ve been looking for you all night.”

 “Yes, thank you!”
 Charlan led the ragged group toward safety, warmth, and end of their little adventure.
 “Thank you for finding us.”

 “Matthew!
 You’re alive!”
 Pripong ran past Charlan, grabbing the dishevelled cat.
 Matthew didn’t seem happy, but he definitely knew his daddy, and started purring.

 “Sorry about all this,” Charlan tried to sound conciliatory between her chattering teeth.
-One of the officers handed her a blanket.
+One of the officers handed her an emergency blanket.

 “Filing a false report with OP is a criminal offence.”
 The patrolman started reading to Pripong from a pad, as they walked aboard K4.
 “Abuse of OP resources usually equates to forfeiture of your ship, but that’s gone.
 The owner will be billed for our expenses and a hefty fine will be added.”

 The patrolman flipped to a new screen, “However, we did find your attackers.
 They were identified in the port of Shanghai with scorch marks all over the hull and even pieces of your spinnaker still draped on the ship’s antennae.
 There is a substantial reward for their arrest.
 It will… mitigate… part of… Is he even listening?”